 - Theses are unpublished manuscripts unless published as a book by the copyright owner.
-The Academy Library is investigating retrospective digitisation of theses 1986-2006.
-Theses deposited after 2006 are generally available online in digital format from UNSWorks.
+The Academy Library is digitising theses from 1986-2006.
+Theses deposited after 2006 are already available online in digital format from UNSWorks.

-- When the Academy Library digitises an item for open public access it will attempt to trace the copyright owner by all means possible and publicly notify its intent before proceeding.
+- When the Academy Library digitises an item it will have the copyright owner's permission, or attempt to trace the copyright owner to obtain their permission.
+If the owner is not found then the Library will generally publicly notify its intent before proceeding.